chloe-rachel-csca20/CSCA20-Project/project_report.md

 ### Final Week Report

-Though our team has only two members, we gathered together and decided to keep as much of our first plan in order to make the project a little bit more ambitious.
+Though our team has only two members, we gathered together and decided to keep as much of our first plan in order to maintain a higher level of ambition for our project.

 One of the member emailed TA for suggestions, we got some very helpful information on iterating over a list.
 However, we still could not get the function work like we want it to be.
 Eventually, we reached out to professor Brain and asked for further help.
 Luckily, he gave us a key suggestion of indexing each sublist inside the database list and we were able to get the (avg_temp) and (avg_rain) function to run successfully.